 This is the NEW ClarinetPages makeover site.
 We are still in the process of getting picture galleries back in place and improving the appearance.
 The Vintage ClarinetPages site is linked here.

 Please note: The table of contents for some categories have a lot of broken links.
-For now, it may be better to use the search button at the right in the top bar of the site.
+For now, it is likely better to use the search button at the right in the top bar of the site.

 This site features:

 - Clarinet model reviews in the left column are organized by the material they are made of: WOOD, COMPOSITE, and METAL.
 ‘Vintage’ and ‘Older’ categories refer to clarinets manufactured before 1980.
 You'll need to use the site menu to see the sub-pages.

 The ORIGINAL site was started 15 February 2008 at clarinetpages.wetpaint.com (now clarinetpages.wikifoundry.com).
 That site is now closed.
 Clarinetpages.net was started on 13 Jan 2010.